Section 4: Applied Lessons (MUS 245/345– 267/367)

 Expectations for Jussi Björling Scholarship and Gustavus Music Award Students

-- Register each semester in residence for 1) lessons and 2) the ensemble that the Area Music Faculty deems appropriate (normally determined by fall auditions) on the scholarship instrument/voice.
+- Register each semester in residence for 1) lessons and 2) the ensemble that the Faculty in your area (choral, keyboard, Instrumental) deems appropriate (normally determined by fall auditions) on the scholarship instrument/voice.
+The Jussi Bjorling Scholarship program was primarily designed to support our major ensembles:

 - Demonstrate progress in lessons at area end-of-semester evaluations and verify successful ensemble participation each semester for re-approval